Cyclosporiasis is an intestinal infection caused by Cyclospora cayetanensis parasites in food. These parasites get into food via contaminated feces.

 What is the Treatment?

 The recommended treatment is a combination of two antibiotics, trimethoprim-sulfamethoxazole, also known as Bactrim, Septra, or Cotrim.
 Sulfamethoxazole is a sulfa drug.
-Many people are allergic to sulfa.
+Unfortunately, many people are allergic to sulfa.

 Can I Sue a Restaurant or Food Company for Cyclosporiasis?